GentikSolm/archive-bot/README.md

 The bot also requires a MySql db with the stored procedures listed in mysql/storedproc.sql.
 This should be able to be ran directly into the database.

+# SQL
+SQL files are also stored in the sql directory
+For setup, simply run all of the scripts and your database should be initiated.